top of page

 Video

-Art2Action and Pangea World Theater, with 8 nationally prominent performing arts networks – Alternate ROOTS, Consortium of Asian American Theaters & Artists (CAATA), First Peoples Fund, National Association of Latino Arts and Culture (NALAC), National Performance Network (NPN), Network of Ensemble Theaters (NET), New England Foundation for the Arts (NEFA), and Theatre Communications Group (TCG) – have worked together to develop the vision and model for a National Institute for Directing & Ensemble Creation, dedicated to professional peer exchange and training the next generation of theatre artists of color and women directors.
+Art2Action and Pangea World Theater, with eight nationally prominent performing arts networks – Alternate ROOTS, Consortium of Asian American Theaters & Artists (CAATA), First Peoples Fund, National Association of Latino Arts and Culture (NALAC), National Performance Network (NPN), Network of Ensemble Theaters (NET), New England Foundation for the Arts (NEFA), and Theatre Communications Group (TCG) – worked together to develop the vision and model for a National Institute for Directing & Ensemble Creation, dedicated to professional peer exchange and training the next generation of theater artists of color, women and LGBTQ2+ directors.

-This project arose as a response to the dearth of professional development and exchange opportunities for directors in the U.S., particularly directors of color and women, as well as the need for in-depth ensemble training in various forms of future aesthetics.
+This project arose as a response to the dearth of professional development and exchange opportunities for directors in the U.S. – particularly directors of color, women and trans-identified directors – as well as the need for in-depth ensemble training in various forms of future aesthetics.
 The 2010-12 pilot phase included field-wide dialogues, collaborative planning, documentation, and professional exchange among leading directors and ensemble artists in the field.
-Key activities included roundtables at partner convenings nationally (2010-11), a pre-conference hosted by the University of South Florida Department of Theatre in association with the National Performance Network Annual Meeting in Tampa (2011), and a one-week residential Pilot Intensive at Pangea World Theater in Minneapolis (2012), to develop the structure, content and curriculum, prior to the projected public launch of the Institute.
-This two-year pilot process ignited and deepened field-wide dialogues on the needs of women directors and artists of color.
-It has, in turn, informed and shaped the proposed Institute, to create a secure foundation for the successful launch of a replicable program.
+Key activities included: roundtables at partner convenings nationally (2010-11); a pre-conference to the National Performance Network (NPN) Annual Meeting, hosted by the University of South Florida (USF) School of Theatre and Dance, in Tampa, FL (2011); and a one-week residential Pilot Intensive at Pangea World Theater in Minneapolis, MN (2012), to develop the structure, content and curriculum, prior to the projected public launch of the Institute.
+This two-year pilot process ignited and deepened field-wide dialogue on the needs of women directors and artists of color.
+In turn, it informed and shaped the Institute, to create a secure foundation for a successful and replicable program.

 Articles & Links